 All University web pages should be accessible in some form to those with disabilities, be they technological barriers (slow modems) or physical barriers (users with impaired vision).
 This is not just State law, but good sense: the more users who can access your information the better.

 This is not a legal document.
-The information here is based on satisfying the State of Texas World Wide Web Design and Coding Guidelines, in particular the Web Accessibility Guidelines.
+The information here is based on satisfying the State of Texas Developer Tools and Resources, in particular the Web Accessibility Guidelines.
 To satisfy the legal requirements, UH web site pages should make every effort to adhere to the WC3 Web Content Accessibility Guidelines.
 The University guidelines below are derived from the W3C guidelines, and provide direct links to the W3C web site.

 No matter what bells, whistles, or applets you wish to decorate your hypertext information with, ensure that no one is barred from i) navigating through your pages and ii) accessing the information on those pages.
 This is the same spirit as the Americans with Disabilities Act (ADA), which presently ensures no one is barred from accessing any physical University property (ie., access ramps, braille signs, etc.).
 Note this isn't a dictate that all users experience your pages equally, only that all users can access them equally.
 For example, blind users surf the web using "readers" which speak the contents of a page, including the hyperlinks used for navigation.
 This does not mean you cannot embed pictures on pages, just that these pictures should also have text-equivalents embedded, such as "alt" tags on images or image maps.